JohannesFleischer/senior-movie-selector/README.md

 - [db-server](http://localhost:3000) with the db-api for the actual `mongo-db`
 - [fileserver](http://localhost:1337) that serves as a file server for the other services and hosts the videoplayer.
 - [mongo](http://localhost:27017) actual db that stores the data in the `mongo` folder

-## Setup

-1. copy movie files in `videoplayer/films` and the film-posters in `videoplayer/poster` or replace the folders with symlinks and then restart with `docker compose restart`.
-2. create db entries for all films with the `db-client`
-3. profit

 ## Usage